-- 5.14.7.3.
 GTRC generally seeks Intellectual Property protection for potential licensing purposes only.
-Intellectual property protection for reasons other than such purposes must be funded by the relevant school, laboratory, center, or individual Creator. - 5.14.7.4.
+Intellectual property protection for reasons other than such purposes must be funded by the relevant school, laboratory, center, or individual Creator.

 GTRC will advise the Creators of its decision to accept Intellectual Property for administration within ninety (90) days of receipt of the completed Intellectual Property disclosure.
-Should GTRC decide not to accept the Intellectual Property for administration, or if it at any future time decides not to take any further action in marketing, or encouraging further development as a prelude to marketing, the Intellectual Property, it shall within thirty (30) days of such decision notify the Creators and, should the Creators so request, and if able to do so, release the Intellectual Property to the Creators. - 5.14.7.5.
+Should GTRC decide not to accept the Intellectual Property for administration, or if it at any future time decides not to take any further action in marketing, or encouraging further development as a prelude to marketing, the Intellectual Property, it shall within thirty (30) days of such decision notify the Creators and, should the Creators so request, and if able to do so, release the Intellectual Property to the Creators.

 On acceptance by GTRC of any Intellectual Property for administration, the Creators shall do all things necessary and comply with reasonable requests by GTRC, to assist in obtaining Intellectual Property protection and/or marketing the Intellectual Property.
-Such assistance will be at no cost to the Creators. - 5.14.7.6.
+Such assistance will be at no cost to the Creators.

 No Institute personnel shall take any action to seek Commercialization of, or receive any benefit from, any GTRC-owned Intellectual Property other than in accordance with the Georgia Institute of Technology Intellectual Property policy.

-5.14.7.7 Distribution of Income
+50.7.1 Distribution of Income

-5.14.7.7.(a) The first Two Thousand Five Hundred Dollars (\$2,500) of gross licensing income derived from the Commercialization of any Intellectual Property shall be paid to the Creators if they have filed a disclosure with GTRC in accordance with these procedures.
+The first Two Thousand Five Hundred Dollars (\$2,500) of gross licensing income derived from the Commercialization of any Intellectual Property shall be paid to the Creators if they have filed a disclosure with GTRC in accordance with these procedures.
 Thereafter, the net income, computed on a cumulative basis, shall be distributed as follows:

-Next \$500 K \$501 K - \$1,000 K >\$1,000 K Inventor 33% 33% 33%
+Next \$500 K \$501 K - \$1,000 K > \$1,000 K

+Inventor 33% 33% 33%

-Unit 17% 27% 33% GTRC 50% 40% 34%
+Unit 17% 27% 33%

+GTRC 50% 40% 34%